PRIDE Training Module Descriptions

 This module consists of two sessions.
 The first session is intended to increase the participants understanding of sexual abuse, while the second session is focused on assisting foster caregivers to respond effectively to the issues of sexual abuse.
 You must have completed Module 3 to register for Module 4.

 MODULE 5: Supporting Relationships Between Children and Their Birth Families

-The objectives of this module are to help foster parents understand the importance of the child’s family relationships, to develop skills to support these relationships, and to provide ways for participants to share the parenting role and to help birth parents.
+The objectives of this module are to help foster caregivers understand the importance of the child’s family relationships, to develop skills to support these relationships, and to provide ways for participants to share the caregiving role and to help birth parents.

 MODULE 6: Working as a Professional Team Member

-This module provides foster parents and staff with an understanding of how the professional team works on behalf of children and families.
-The three sessions include information and skill development related to teamwork, the tasks of foster parents as professional team members, and confl ict management.
+This module provides foster caregivers and staff with an understanding of how the professional team works on behalf of children and families.
+The three sessions include information and skill development related to teamwork, the tasks of foster caregivers as professional team members, and confl ict management.